mcaceresb/stata-gtools/README.md

   [ftools](https://github.com/sergiocorreia/ftools) package.
 Further, several improvements and bug fixes have come from to @sergiocorreia's helpful comments.

-* With the exception of `greshape`, every gtools command was eventually written almost entirely from scratch (and even `greshape` is mostly new code).
+* With the exception of `greshape`, every gtools command has been written almost entirely from scratch (and even `greshape` is mostly new code).
 However, gtools commands typically mimic the functionality of existing Stata commands, including community-contributed programs,